polterguy/magic/README.md

 ### AI chatbots and expert systems

 Deliver your agents as password-protected AI expert systems, or as embeddable chatbots on any website.
 Try ours [here](https://ainiro.io).

+Chatbots are grounded in your own content through RAG, with three retrieval modes per model: **semantic** (cosine similarity over OpenAI embeddings), **keyword** (BM25 full-text search — built on SQLite's FTS5, no OpenAI key and no vectorise step needed), or **hybrid**, fusing both rankings so paraphrased questions and exact terms such as product names each find the right training snippet.
+The crawler splits pages into subject-scoped snippets titled as the questions users actually ask, which is what makes retrieval precise in the first place.

 ![Embeddable AI chatbot](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/ai-chatbot.png)